With the great progress in AI for generation, there is growing interest in AI for verification (✓ or ✗) to trigger human intervention where needed.

 Machine translation quality estimation (MTQE or QE) is AI to score AI translations.

-The input is the source and the machine translation — no human translation.
 The output is a score from 0 to 100, for each new machine translation.

 Example